lit/rfcs/rfcs/0000-rfc-forms.md

 ### Non-Goals
 - The goal is not to provide a set of Validators.
 Validators should just be pure functions.
 They can be shared across projects, but it is not a goal to provide a library of common validators with this project.
+- Build an entire form solution from scratch.
+The Lit team has voiced no interest in doing this.

 ## Motivation